jacquessham/sfotraffic/Part1/README.md

-# SFO Passenger Traffic Prediction
+# Part 1 - SFO Passenger Traffic Prediction (2018-2019)/Original Work

 We have a data set on SFO traffic between July, 2005 and Decemeber, 2017.
 It includes the passenger counts on each airline every month in the given period.
 I have two goals:<br>
 1 - Visualize the data set for EDA purpose<br>
 2 - Predict the passenger traffic in 2018 and 2019 <br>

-In this project, I will use R because I would like to demonstrate the functionality of ggplot and R has a better package for time series model.<br>
+In this part of the project, I will use R because I would like to demonstrate the functionality of ggplot and R has a better package for time series model.<br>

 Noted that I have been doing EDA on this data set previously with Charles Siu.
 Some of the visualizations here is collaborative with him.